-Applying for scholarships at UA Little Rock is an important part of your college journey.
-Incoming freshmen and transfer students only need to apply for admission to UA Little Rock in order to be considered for most of our institutional scholarships (institutional scholarships are the ones that come from the university).
+Applying for scholarships at UA Little Rock is an important part of your college career.
+Incoming freshmen and transfer students only need to apply for admission to UA Little Rock in order to be considered for most of the institutional scholarships through the university.

 Cooper Promise Scholarship